Shamsud Din Jabbar: Everything we know about suspected New Orleans terrorist

 What happened?

+“This man was trying to run over as many people as he could,” she said.

+He evaded the city’s barriers and patrol cars.
+“This particular terrorist drove around onto the sidewalk and got around the hard target.
+We did have a car there.
+We had barriers there.
+We had officers there.
+And they still got around,” she said later in the day.

-After crashing his vehicle, the suspect fired off his weapon at police officers, striking two.
-Both officers are in stable condition and are receiving medical treatment, Kirkpatrick said.
+After crashing into the crowd, he exited his vehicle and fired at police officers, striking two.
+Both officers are in stable condition, Kirkpatrick said.

+Law enforcement returned fire and the suspect was pronounced deceased at the scene, the FBI said.

-As of Wednesday morning’s press conference, 10 people have died and more than 30 were injured.
+On Wednesday evening, the New Orleans coroner announced that 15 people have died, while more than 30 were injured.
 Most of the wounded individuals were taken to University Medical Center, while others were sent to Touro Hospital, East Jefferson General Hospital, Ochsner Medical Center Jefferson Campus, or Ochsner Baptist Campus, police said.

 Most victims appeared to be locals, not tourists, police said.